 Next, open all faucets connected to the affected water line to drain the remaining water.
 This step helps relieve pressure and reduce the amount of water leaking from the burst pipe.
 Remember also to flush toilets to drain any remaining water in the system.

-After taking these initial emergency response measures, contacting a professional plumber is crucial.
+After taking these initial emergency response measures, it is crucial to contact a professional plumber.
 Burst pipes require professional repairs to ensure a thorough and long-lasting solution.

 When the plumber arrives, they will assess the extent of the damage and determine the appropriate repair method.
 Depending on the severity of the burst, repairs may involve replacing the damaged section of the pipe or performing a complete pipe replacement.